Tamuri Wigness: Early life

-Wigness was born in the Torres Strait Islands region of Queensland, Australia, to a Torres Strait Islander mother and Gambian father.
+Wigness was born in the Torres Strait Islands to a Torres Strait Islander mother and a Gambian father.
 He moved with his family to Cairns at an early age to begin his primary schooling education.
 His first sporting interest began to develop while in Cairns when he played junior rugby league up until the age of 10 when his mother advised him to play basketball instead because it involved less contact.
 Within a year of picking up the sport, Wigness was placed in Cairns Basketball's Tiny Taipans development program and was given the opportunity to train with professional Cairns Taipans players at the age of 11.

 Wigness attended Cairns State High School throughout his teenage years and while in high school he continued to play basketball as well as picking up junior Australian rules football with the Manunda Hawks in the local AFL Cairns competition where he was selected to play for multiple junior representative teams.
 He and fellow Cairns junior basketball standout Alex Davies were both scouted by the professional Gold Coast Suns AFL team throughout their teenage years and were offered places in the Suns' developmental academy; Davies accepted the offer to pursue football while Wigness elected to focus on basketball.
 The pair remain close friends and often train together in both sports when based in the same area.